Connect with us

 Though the Families First program collapsed before Willowood received another grant, the exchange shines light on Bryant’s role in the channeling of funds not just at the state agency level, but through the privatized Families First program run by Nancy New.

-Auditors have accused Davis of inappropriate involvement in New’s funding decisions, demonstrating his favoritism and undue influence over the nonprofit.
+Auditors have accused Davis of having inappropriate involvement in New’s funding decisions, demonstrating his favoritism and undue influence over the nonprofit.
 But in the case of Willowood, Bryant appeared to wield the power.

 After Marsh sent the letter, Alford said he received a call.